ahsanakhtar91/realtime-dashboard-next/README.md

 ### 🛠️ Editable Layout (Backed by Server State)

-- *Added Edit Mode Switch in the `Header` and Delete icons on each empty `Widgets` till this point*
+- *Created a custom `Switch` component using Tailwind to render **Edit Mode** switch in the `Header` (top-left) and Delete icons on each empty `Widgets` till this point*
+  - Added **Restore to default** button (top-left), it updates the layout by restoring all the widgets which have been deleted (puts them all back in their positions).
-  - Enabled delete buttons for each widget (top-right), conditionally rendered when edit mode is on.
+  - Enabled delete buttons for each widget (top-right in each widget), conditionally rendered when edit mode is on.

-- *Implemented full delete/restore functionality on the **backend** via cookies*
+- *Implemented full delete/restore functionality on the **server** side via cookies*
-  - I liked this.
-Instead of handling layout state purely on client, I used `cookies` to persist deleted/restored widgets on the server-side.
-Layout adjusted properly on the fly.
+  - Instead of handling layout state purely on client, I used `cookies` to persist deleted widgets on the server-side.
+Layout adjusted properly on the fly (thanks to `Flexbox` layout).
-  - Two new server actions were implemented and used for this use-case: `deleteWidget` and `restoreAllWidgets`
+  - Two new server actions were implemented for this use-case: `deleteWidget` and `restoreAllWidgets`

-- *Integrated API calls into frontend with React Query; added polling (`refetchInterval` using React Query`)*.
+- *Integrated API calls into frontend with React Query; added polling (`refetchInterval` using `React Query`)*.

 - I then moved the data fetching code as API inside `/app/api/route.ts` (to be called on frontend).
   - By doing this I avoided CORS issue.
-  - Another reason: Because I wanted to hide the `AUTH_TOKEN`  in the client/browser (kept it secret).
+  - Another reason: Because I wanted to hide the `AUTH_TOKEN` away from the client/browser (kept it secret).
   - More cleanup + better separation of concerns between frontend and API proxy.

 - *Implemented loading skeletons on widgets as per Figma design*